 During this rotation, fellows:

-Two of the outpatient clinic rotations (8 weeks) are spent in the Hematology clinic and one rotation (4 weeks) is spent in the Neuro-Oncology clinic.
-During this rotation, fellowsParticipate in the various Hematology clinics, seeing patients with a wide variety of hematologic disorders.
-(Hematology Clinic weeks).
+Two of the outpatient clinic months are spent in the Hematology clinic and one month is spent in the Neuro-Oncology clinic.

-In addition to the above activities, fellows spend ½ day/week in their Oncology Continuity Clinic, where they see their own patients who are on treatment or have completed treatment for oncologic disorders as well as new patients being seen in consultation or patients coming to clinic for a sick visit.
-Fellows may also choose to follow hematology, neuro-oncology, or BMT patients longitudinally during this time.
+In addition to the above activities, fellows will spend ½ day/week in their Oncology Continuity Clinic where they see their own patients who are on treatment or have completed treatment for oncologic disorders.
+Fellows will also care for new patients in consultation or patients coming to clinic for a sick visit.
+Fellows may also choose to follow hematology, neuro-oncology, or BMT/CT patients longitudinally during this time.

 Moonlighting is not permissible before April of the first year.
-After April 1st, fellows may moonlight as long as they are able to stay within duty hour regulations.
+After April 1st, fellows may moonlight provided they stay within duty hour regulations.
 Generally, that means that they cannot moonlight on Sunday through Thursday nights, since that would impact their ability work the following day.

-Although research is the primary focus of this year, 2nd year fellows continue to have clinical responsibilities ½ day per week:
+Although research is the primary focus of these years, fellows continue to have clinical responsibilities ½ day per week:

-Second-year fellows are expected to cover the inpatient clinical service responsibilities for the first-year fellows when they are away on vacation (generally two of the three vacation weeks, depending on the number of fellows in each year) and during the first-year Winterlude.
+Fellows are expected to cover the inpatient clinical service responsibilities for the first-year fellows when they are away on vacation, during the first-year Winterlude, and Orientation.
+Generally, this is 3-4 weeks of service per year.

 Moonlighting on the inpatient hem/onc service and the BMT inpatient service is an available option.
 Fellows must maintain compliance with duty hour restrictions, accounting for any moonlighting in the calculation of duty hours.